-Before this standard became effective, the only tests available were the ANSI/ISEA 105 and EN388 puncture tests that use a blunt probe to measure the amount of force required to puncture through a sample material/glove.
+Before this standard became effective, the only tests available were the ANSI/ISEA 105-2016 and EN388 puncture tests that uses a blunt probe to measure the amount of force required to puncture through a sample material/glove.
 However, due to the bluntness of the probe, the puncture test was inadequate for determining needlestick-specific resistance and in no way represented the danger of a hypodermic needle.

 The ASTM F2878-10 recognizes needlestick incidents as a common potential exposure risk for the law enforcement, medical, sanitation, and recycling industries.
 Protective clothing or material must be tested under this standard to determine the proper rating that it takes to stop and/or mitigate needlestick punctures.